 With a view to changes that OpenAI may make (or may already have made as we speak), GEMA ensured that certain ChatGPT outputs were properly documented.
 They stressed that they took precautions so as to ensure that ChatGPT was not retrieving the answers from the internet in real time, but was using its internal data.

-Dr. Welp gave one specific example of song lyrics from GEMA’s portfolio that ChatGPT allegedly put out in response to unspecified prompts: Herbert Groenemeyer’s Bochum, a 40-year old song by one of Germany’s most popular singers about the working-class charm of his industrial home town in the state of North Rhine-Westphalia.
+Dr. Welp gave one specific example of song lyrics from GEMA’s portfolio that ChatGPT allegedly put out in response to unspecified prompts: Herbert Groenemeyer’s Bochum, a 40-year-old song by one of Germany’s most popular singers about the working-class charm of his industrial home town in the state of North Rhine-Westphalia.
 As GEMA noted, the lyrics of that song have been republished in many places, but GEMA declared an opt-out in writing and believes that European law guarantees the effect of opt-out declarations.
-They did not say so, but whether an opt-out declaration must be machine-readable (even though it is, as GEMA accurately noted, not feasible to attach it to each and every republication of the lyrics of a popular song) or not is presumably one of the legal questions on which they seek clarification.
+They did not say so explicitly, but whether an opt-out declaration must be machine-readable (even though it is, as GEMA accurately noted, not feasible to attach it to each and every republication of the lyrics of a popular song) or not is presumably one of the legal questions on which they seek clarification.

 An important admission speaks to GEMA’s outspokenness at today’s background briefing: a verbatim output of song lyrics by ChatGPT is apparently much less likely to happen in the case of a lesser-known song.
 Obviously, AI systems analyze statistical correlations, and if a song text is found in many documents, then certain sequences of words will potentially be reproduced.
 GEMA argues, however, that if they can prove reproduction based on a few German megahits like Bochum, ChatGPT will presumably have parsed less famous songs, too.